nzakas/understandinges6/manuscript/07-Sets-And-Maps.md

 ## Sets in ECMAScript 6

 ECMAScript 6 adds a `Set` type that is an ordered list of values without duplicates.
-Sets are allow fast access to the data contained within, adding a more efficient manner of tracking discrete values.
+Sets allow fast access to the data contained within, adding a more efficient manner of tracking discrete values.
 Sets are created using `new Set()` and items are added to the set by using the `add()` method.
 You can see how many items are in the set by using the `size` property.

 ```js
 let set = new Set();